 Humio runs on the Java Virtual Machine (JVM).
 In this section we briefly describe things you should consider when selecting and configuring the JVM for Humio.

-Humio requires Java 11.
-We recommend one of the following excellent and well tested distributions of the Java JVM runtime.
+We recommend you use one of the following excellent and well tested distributions of the Java JVM runtime when operating Humio.

 |Amazon AWS||OpenJDK 11 Corretto||x86_64|

 |Oracle||Java SE 11||x86_64|

 |Azul Systems||OpenJDK 12 Zulu||x86_64|